iknowjason/Velociraptor_Azure/README.md

 **2. Elastic Detection Rules RTA (Red Team Attacks) scripts**

-In June of 2020, Elastic opens sourced their detection rules, including Python attack scripts through the Red Team Automation (RTA) project.
+In June of 2020, Elastic open sourced their detection rules, including Python attack scripts through the Red Team Automation (RTA) project.
 The following repo [3] is automatically downloaded and extracted using Terraform and Ansible scripts.
 To run them, launch a cmd or powershell session and use python to run each test from the following directory:

 Change into the directory: